Insider’s guide to Les Halles Paul Bocuse and Beyond

 What is Les Halles Paul Bocuse and Who is Paul Bocuse?

 Les Halles Paul Bocuse is a covered food market that concentrates some of Lyon’s best known local delicacies and is a must-see on every foodie tourist’s travel list.
-Over 48 of Lyon’s finest butchers, charcutiers, fromagers, pastry chefs, and wine specialists have set up shop inside this recently renovated building, thus making it a veritable foodie amusement park.
-Les Halles are named for Paul Bocuse, one of Lyon’s most revered and well-known chefs.
+Over 50 of Lyon’s finest butchers, charcutiers, fromagers, pastry chefs, and wine specialists have set up shop inside this recently renovated building, thus making it a veritable foodie amusement park.
+Les Halles are named after Paul Bocuse, one of Lyon’s most revered and well-known chefs.
+His 3 Michelin star-restaurant is the temple of our gastronomy !
 Les Halles Paul Bocuse has become a fixture in Lyon and while some people shop there regularly, for most Lyonnais, it is reserved for special occasions and holidays.

 Foodie Lyon’s Guide to Visiting Les Halles Paul Bocuse